 Clydebank Housing Association was established by local residents in 1984 and working in partnership with the Housing Corporation and with the Local Authority, set out to improve housing and regenerate the central and east areas of the town.
-The Association was registered with the Housing Corporation in January 1985 and so celebrated its 30th anniversary in 2015.
+The Association was registered with the Housing Corporation in January 1985 and so will celebrate its 35th anniversary in 2020.

 In the earlier years, our development work was concentrated on the modernisation of the tenements in the town centre.
 When this work was finished, we embarked on a programme of new building to provide more new houses and flats for rent and for shared ownership.
 Today our aim to provide good quality, affordable housing remains to the forefront.

 We aim to be able to provide a mix of homes in a variety of sizes and types, both to cope with current housing need and to allow for transfers from one type of housing to another as needs change, as children are born, grow up and leave home, or as older residents find they need a more sheltered environment.

 In 1999, we acquired over 750 houses in Clydebank from the previous landlord, Scottish Homes, increasing our stock to over 1,100 houses and flats, catering for all types of people including the elderly, disabled people and those with special needs.